Why do you need a packing list for Fall camping trips?

 I recently discoverd Cliq chairs.
 They are metal framed camp chairs that collapse to the size of a large water bottle.
 They aren’t the biggest camp chairs, but they’re convenient to stowe in the car and carry with you for any outdoor activity.
 You can even buy a bag made to carry two, four or six of them.

-Camp Fire Equipment List
+Camp Fire Packing List

 - Camp chairs